archive/github-actions-slack/README.md

 ### How does the Action JavaScript code work

-It's simple, it just takes all the parameters and do a HTTPS POST to api.slack.com.
+It's simple, it just takes all the parameters and does an HTTPS POST to api.slack.com.